 |Nest router with two points||5,400 square feet|

-Based on these numbers, we can predict that for each additional Wi-Fi point you add, your Wi-Fi range will increase up to 1,600 square feet.
+You can expect each additional Nest point to increase your Wi-Fi coverage by up to 1,600 square feet.

 In addition to wireless network expansion, Nest Wi-Fi offers several other helpful features.
 Here’s an overview of the features you get with this Wi-Fi network: